 - Never place any heavy items in top cabinets, which could come open during movement.
 Also, place nothing at all in the cabinets above the baby.
 We also installed baby locks on cabinet doors as an added precaution against them flying open and lightweight things going flying.

-- Always having the adults buckled into the two front seats (driver and passenger) with lap and shoulder belts.
+- Always have the adults buckled into the two front seats (driver and passenger) with lap and shoulder belts.
 Lap belts are not sufficient for anyone, including adults.
 Additionally, an improperly restrained adult in the back could land on a child in the event of a crash.

 Safety Info on Installing Car Seats in RVs